 The City of Ottawa has initiated a functional planning study to complete the multi-use Trillium Pathway between its current southern terminus at Carling Avenue and the National Capital Commission’s pathway at Dow’s Lake.
 The extension to this facility is identified as a Community Connectivity project in the approved Strategic Initiatives of this term of Council (2015-18).
 In addition, the design further develops the cross-town bikeway that links to the south urban community along Prince of Wales Drive, as described in the Ottawa Cycling Plan of 2013.
 It further improves connectivity to the O-Train Trillium Line’s Carling Station from the south.
 This project is in partnership with the National Capital Commission.
 This project is also supported financially by the federal government’s Public Transit Infrastructure Fund.

 The purpose of the project is to address a missing cycling link for recreational, utilitarian and commuter users at an important junction of several routes, as well as to complete the Cross-town Bikeway #6 at this location.

-Residents are invited to review the available project information and drawings and to provide their input:
+Residents are encouraged to review the available project information and drawings and to provide their input.

-The project is currently in the functional planning study phase which will be completed in the spring of 2017.
+The functional planning study phase of the project is now complete.
 A construction timeline will be identified after completion of detailed design.

 Paul Clarke, P.Eng.